AlexJenter/cv/src/markdown/work.md

 <span>

-**Head of Design** – Responsible for design of early mockups, 3D printed prototypes and protective shells at Sergei Lupashin's ETH spin-off.
+**Head of Design** – Responsible for the design of early mockups, 3D printed prototypes and protective shells at Sergei Lupashin's ETH spin-off.
 - Design consultancy
 - Marketing
 - UI